poketo/poketo-service/README.md

 poketo-service
 ============

-Microservice for scraping manga sites.
+A microservice for scraping manga sites.
+Also includes endpoints to store minimal data about collections, as a stop-gap for cross-browser syncing without accounts.
 Used in the [Poketo manga reader](https://poketo.app).

-A tiny service that scrapes sites and returns the data as JSON, to build UIs around.
-Also includes endpoints to store minimal data about collections, as a stop-gap for cross-browser syncing without accounts.

 ## Usage